 Grade 10 Foundation IB and Grade 11 IB Diploma

-All applicants, regardless of background, are tested in English and in any other language(s) suitable for A1 option in the IB Diploma.
-Alternative A1 languages (first language/mother tongue) must be on the IB approved language list.
+All applicants, regardless of background, are tested in English and in any other language(s) suitable for the Language options in the IB Diploma.
+Alternative languages (first language/mother tongue) must be on the IB approved language list.

 If your child has benefited from individual or small group support in the past, please contact Admissions before submitting an application.
 The College has an excellent Learning Support Department, however its resources are limited, and applicants who may require learning support are assessed individually to ensure we have the resources to support the student appropriately.